Thiruvellakkulam: The temple

 The temple has a three tiered rajagopuram and all its shrines are enclosed in a rectangular granite wall.
 The temple tank is located opposite to the gateway tower.
 The temple complex has a single prakaram (closed precincts of a temple) and separate shrines for Perumal, Manavala Mamunigal, Nachiyar, and Nammalvar.
 Kumudavalli Nachiar, the wife of Thirumangai Alvar was found here and she has a separate shrine.
+There is separate temple in from the Raja goopuram for Hanuman 9 Sri Vijay Anjaneyar).
 It is located close to Thirunangur, a small village, 8 km east of Sirkali en route to Thiruvenkadu.
 The temple is also referred as Ten Tirupati (Southern Tirupati) and has same structure as Tirupati temple.
 The latest Samprokshanam of the temple was performed during October 2016.

 Religious significance

-The temple is revered in Nalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Perialvar, Thirumalisai Alvar and Thirumangai Alvar.
+The temple is revered in Nalayira Divya Prabhandam, the 7th–9th century Vaishnava canon, by Thirumangai Alvar.
 The temple is classified as a Divya Desam, one of the 108 Vishnu temples that are mentioned in the book.
 During the 18th and 19th centuries, the temple finds mention in several works like 108 Tirupati Antati by Divya Kavi Pillai Perumal Aiyangar.
 It is believed that king Svetharaju in the line of Ikshvaku dynasty worshiped the presiding deity.